nicholasdille/container-slides/150_gitlab/010_projects/slides.md

 ### Hands-On

 1. Create a project in your subgroup with default settings (e.g. `My first project`)
-1. Clone the code repository
+1. (Optionally) Clone the code repository

 ---